Waterfalls Worth Chasing in Northern West Virginia

 Davis, WV ● 39.11301, -79.48

-Starting off your trip in Davis, WV, Blackwater Falls is one of the tallest waterfalls in the mountain state.
+Starting off your trip in Davis, WV, Blackwater Falls is one of the tallest waterfalls in the mountain state and was named one of the top waterfalls in the nation by Travel + Leisure.
 The cascade plunges 57 feet into the Blackwater River that blends into the Cheat River.
 The roaring falls gets its name from the dyed watercolor from hemlock and spruce tree needles.
 The Gentle Trail that connects this cascade to the parking lot is the perfect nature walk to start off your road trip.

 Davis, WV ● 39.10782, -79.49782

 After entering Davis and pulling into Park Forrest Road 807, you can find the Elakala trail to your left.
 Elakala Falls is one of the 4 different waterfalls on Shays Run and is a local favorite in Blackwater Falls State Park.
 Be sure to look down, as the trail will take you directly above the first falls along a wooden bridge.
 Before heading towards the Falls of Pendleton, you can also check out the Pendleton overlook for a better glimpse of Elakala.

 Also found in the Blackwater Falls State Park, The Falls of Pendleton stumble over a moss-covered cliff that’s accessible from the Dobbin House Woodcock Trail.
 This majestic beauty is found where Pendleton Run tumbles into the roaring Blackwater River, creating the perfect backdrop for an afternoon of adventure.